frcdesign/FRCDesign.org/docs/design-guide/stage1/1B-designMethodology.md

 As was introduced in Stage 1A, robot structures are typically constructed out of aluminum box tubing.
 The drivebase is no exception to this.
 Most teams will opt to design their box tubing with a standard 0.5" spacing pattern of 0.196" diameter holes.
 This enables modularity and allows for easy integration of many COTS components like gussets.

-Box tubing extrusions can be purchased at most metal suppliers, but many FRC vendors including [WCP](https://wcproducts.com/collections/systems-structure/products/punched-tubing), [TTB](https://www.thethriftybot.com/products/thrifty-box-extrusion), [REV](https://www.revrobotics.com/MAXTube/) sell box tubing with pre-cut hole patterns which can significantly reduce manufacturing time and equipment requirements.
+Box tubing extrusions can be purchased at most metal suppliers, but many FRC vendors including [WCP](https://wcproducts.com/collections/systems-structure/products/punched-tubing), [TTB](https://www.thethriftybot.com/products/thrifty-box-extrusion), and [REV](https://www.revrobotics.com/MAXTube/) sell box tubing with pre-cut hole patterns which can significantly reduce manufacturing time and equipment requirements.

 ### Drivetrain Master Sketches
 To begin, you will be creating a layout sketch of the drivetrain.
 This will dictate the size and position of the drive tubes.
 The layout will be drawn from the side and top view of the drivetrain.
 For your swerve drivebase, you will make it 26"x26".